michallepicki/gleam-realworld-example-app/README.md

 rebar3 shell
 ```

+The web service will be started at `localhost:4000`

 # Database credentials

 By default, the application will try to access `postgresql://postgres:postgres@localhost:5432`.
 You can customize this with: